There's a trap a lot of guys fall into:

 4. Breakup Insurance (The Grim Truth)

 Relationships end.
 Sometimes fast, and sometimes messy.
-If you drop your PrEP and stop getting your routine vaccines today, and you break up in six months, you are jumping back into the dating pool totally naked.
+If you drop your PrEP and stop getting your routine vaccines today, and you break up in six months, you’re jumping back into the dating pool with nothing in place.

 - PrEP takes about 7 days to fully kick in.